-The BELLA+CANVAS Code of Conduct applies both to our owned operations and to our suppliers, who are our partners in upholding our commitment to ethical business practices.
+The BELLA+CANVAS Workplace Code of Conduct applies both to our owned operations, which include any joint ventures of which we are a party, and to our suppliers, who are our partners in upholding our commitment to ethical business practices.
 These standards and all relevant laws, regulations, and conventions in all countries in which our suppliers operate shall be observed.
-While BELLA+CANVAS recognizes that there are different legal and cultural environments in which our suppliers operate throughout the world, this Workplace Code of Conduct sets forth the minimum requirements that all suppliers shall meet in order to do business with BELLA+CANVAS.
+While BELLA+CANVAS recognizes that there are different legal and cultural environments in which our suppliers operate throughout the world, this Code sets forth the minimum requirements that all suppliers shall meet in order to do business with BELLA+CANVAS.
 When differences or conflicts in requirements arise, the highest standard shall apply.

-This Workplace Code of Conduct shall be communicated to all workers and posted prominently in the workplace in English and the native languages of all factory employees and management involved in manufacturing our products.
+This Code shall be communicated to all workers and posted prominently in the workplace in English and the native languages of all factory employees and management who work with our products.